Editor's Note: This story originally appeared on The Penny Hoarder.

-If you’re one of the millions of workers whose home is now doubling as office space due to the COVID-19 pandemic, you may be wondering whether that means a sweet deduction at tax time.
+If you’re one of the millions of people who worked remotely in 2022, you may be wondering whether that means a sweet deduction at tax time.

 Hold up, though: The IRS has strict rules about taking the home office deduction — and they changed drastically under the Tax Cuts and Jobs Act, which passed in late 2017.

-1. You can’t claim it if you’re a regular employee, even if your company is requiring you to work from home due to COVID-19.
+1. You can’t claim it if you’re a regular employee, even if your company requires you to work from home

 If you’re self-employed — whether you own a business or you’re a freelancer, gig worker or independent contractor — you probably can take the deduction, even if you’re also a full-time employee of a company you don’t own.